TABLE is a global platform for knowledge synthesis,

 TABLE sets out the evidence, assumptions, and values underpinning different viewpoints on food systems controversies.
 Through mapping debates, we highlight critical differences and areas of agreement, identify research questions to help resolve uncertainties, and suggest paths forward.

 A key part of TABLE's process is facilitating dialogue between diverse voices in the food system.
 We aim to engage a wide variety of stakeholders, including researchers, farmers, industry, civil society and policymakers, and bring together representatives of different regions, sectors, areas of expertise and viewpoints.
 We seek to engage in debates impartially, while recognising that everyone, including our own staff members, has their own assumptions and values.
+Read more here: What do we mean by the word ‘impartiality’?

 We use several methods of dialogue to tease apart contentious issues, including: